 Left: The fully assembled focal plane.
 Right: The measured beams.

 From 2006-2008, BICEP1 observed a ~1000 square degree region which is expected to have

 low foreground contamination.
-BICEP1 currently holds the best upper limit r derived from
+BICEP1 has provided the best upper limit on r derived from

 a search for B-mode polarization: r<0.70 at 95% CL (Barkats et al. 2014).